-A Gradient Project is a collection of experiments, code, metrics, and artifacts.
+A Gradient Project is a collection of Experiments, Jobs, Artifacts, and Models.
 Projects can be created manually or automatically from a Job corresponding to the current working directory name.

 A Notebook is an interactive coding environment that allows you to mix code or formulas with text and diagrams, visualizations, and other media.
 Notebooks make it easy to explore data and coding concepts, and collaborate with other people on projects.
 Gradient integrates with Jupyter Notebooks and Jupyter Lab, making it easy to get a coding environment provisioned in seconds.

 Experiments are designed for executing code (such as training a deep neural network) on a CPU or GPU without managing any infrastructure.
 Experiments are used to create and start either a single Job or multiple Jobs (eg for a hyperparameter search or distributed training).

 Experiments are part of a larger suite of tools that work seamlessly with Gradient Notebooks, and our Core product, which together form a production-ready ML/AI pipeline.

 Jobs are a made up of a collection of code, data, and a container that are packaged together and remotely executed.
 Jobs are initiated by a command such as

 Persistent storage is a persistent filesystem automatically mounted on every Experiment, Job, and Notebook and is ideal for storing data like images, datasets, model checkpoints, and more.
 Learn more here.